ocaml/platform-blog/Signing-the-opam-repository.md

 the linearity check is reproduces even from the clients:

 - any tamper could be detected very quickly, and measures taken.
-- a freeze would be detected as soon as a developer checks that his package is really online.
+- a freeze would be detected as soon as a developer checks that their package is really online.
 That currently happens [several times a day][opam-repo-pulse].